kdschmidt1/Sail_Instrument/Readme.md

 ![nur ein Beispiel](https://github.com/kdschmidt1/SegelDisplay/blob/1f7c9f73a63de39d7d9d32b99be04a16940e7baa/Images/Achtung.png "Beispielbild")

 **This Plugin only works with an AVNAV-Version including User-Overlays (see Issue request [213](https://github.com/wellenvogel/avnav/issues/213).
-A daily-release is aleady available [20220426](https://www.wellenvogel.net/software/avnav/downloads/daily/20220426/).**
+A daily-release is already available [20220426](https://www.wellenvogel.net/software/avnav/downloads/daily/20220426/)).**
 The project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
 Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).

-There is a very good description of the basic functionality in [blauwasser.de](https://www.blauwasser.de/navigation/app-sailsteer-bandg) und [mark-chisnell](https://www.bandg.com/de-de/blog/sailsteer-with-mark-chisnell/)
+There is a good description of the basic functionality available at [blauwasser.de](https://www.blauwasser.de/navigation/app-sailsteer-bandg) und [mark-chisnell](https://www.bandg.com/de-de/blog/sailsteer-with-mark-chisnell/)

 some Remarks: